brette-0/patchlib/docs/patchlib.ips_docs.md

 Once the necessary jobs regarding the `ips` is complete, you can then create a bytearray for it to be wrote to a file with `ips.to_bytes()`.

 ## Instance Handling
-The "Total" control of `ipsluna.ips` is as advertised, the `instance` class has one method excluding initialization, which is `modify` which acts just like `ips.create` but `offset` and `data` are now optional as they have been predefined at least once.
+The "Total" control of `patchlib.ips` is as advertised, the `instance` class has one method excluding initialization, which is `modify` which acts just like `ips.create` but `offset` and `data` are now optional as they have been predefined at least once.
 ```python
 reference = mod.get(1234)
 reference.modify(data = (30, b"f"), overwrite = True)